9 Cloud Computing Predictions for 2013

 Disaster recovery: From “nice-to-have” to vital.

 Last year the United States saw devastating hurricanes, blizzards and droughts.
 Yet many cloud vendors still offer disaster-recovery services that are less than top-notch.
 This must change.
 Enterprises today demand instant availability, continuity and recovery.
-These demands will only intensify, placing cloud providers under severe pressure to respond.
+These demands will only intensify in the future, placing cloud providers under severe pressure to respond.

 Mobile computing: Love the cloud.